OpenNebula/docs/source/installation_and_configuration/authentication/overview.rst

 **b) Sunstone Authentication**

 By default, any authentication driver configured to work with OpenNebula can be used out-of-the-box with Sunstone.
-Additionally you can add a TLS-proxy to secure the Sunstone.
+Additionally you can add a TLS-proxy to secure Sunstone.
 See:

 - :ref:`Sunstone Authentication <sunstone_auth>`